 The certificate of insurance or the insurance policy presented to the competent authority must necessarily cover the insured person for hospitalisation costs, medical expenses resulting from illness or accident, permanent total and permanent partial disability, and loss of life.

 The minimum covered capital requirements, for this state-mandated health insurance are as described below.

-However, a person can further enhance their health insurance if they desire to and demand more.
+However, a person can further enhance their health insurance if they so desire or demand more.

-Therefore, if upgraded covered capitals or additional benefits exist in the health insurance, they will be accepted by the state representative in charge of the task of identifying and approving the residence permit in Greece.
+Therefore, if upgraded covered capitals or additional benefits exist in the health insurance, they are to be accepted by the state representative in charge of the task of identifying and approving the residence permit in Greece.

 What a foreigners' health insurance plan must include:

 - Broad Hospital Coverage, with a maximum 20% participation of the insured person and covered benefits of at least €10,000 per year.

 - Medical expenses due to illness or accident with a maximum 20% participation of the insured person and covered benefits of at least €1,500 per year.

 - Permanent Total Disability due to accident, with a maximum 20% participation of the insured person and covered benefits of at least €15,000 per year.

 - Permanent Partial Disability due to accident, with a maximum 20% participation of the insured person and covered benefits of at least €10,000 per year.